 There are always loads of great things to do on a family day out in London, and each month I publish a round-up of some of the best.
-This month’s is a bumper edition as there’s so much on offer.
+The July 2019 round-up is a bumper edition as there’s so much on offer.
 Do let me know if there’s anything which you’d like me to include next time.

-The annual Pride in London Festival celebrates London’s LGBT+ community with events across the city.
-This year’s theme is Love Happens Here, culminating on Saturday July 8th with the colourful Pride Parade through the West End and live music in Trafalgar Square.
+The annual Pride in London Festival is a month-long celebration of London’s LGBT+ community and includes events across the city.
+This year’s theme is #PrideJubilee, celebrating 50 years since the Stonewall uprising in New York City.
+The festival culminates on Saturday July 6th with the colourful Pride Parade which sets off from Portland Place at midday, making its way through the West End to Whitehall.

 Greenwich + Docklands International Festival

 The Greenwich + Docklands International Festival is an annual celebration of outdoor performing arts (theatre, dance and street arts).
 The festival takes place in and around Greenwich, and events include street theatre, dance, workshops and games.
-This year’s festival runs until Saturday 8th July.
+This year’s festival runs from Friday 21st June until Saturday 6th July.

 Cost: Varies, but many events are free.